fioprotocol/fips/fip-6.md

 1. Removed clean token actions.
 This is consistant with our strategy Pre-Mainnet and in FIP (e.g. [FIP-8](https://github.com/fioprotocol/fips/blob/master/fip-8.md#burning-expired-requests) of not removing things from state, except when required for functionality (e.g. burn expired domains).
 I think we need a comprehensive approach to what gets removed when and how across all contracts.
 This way we do not end up with different strategy for removing locks and different for removing requests.
 There is alreday FIP planned to address this.
 1. Locking of existing accounts not owned by signer will not be allowed, even if it's only for the amount being sent.
 Locks can only be applied to new account or account owned by signer.
 The reason being it can change an account of a user without that user's knowledge or consent.
 For example a User A may send 1 locked token to User B, without User B consenting to it.
 Now user B has locked tokens intermingled with unlocked tokens and that impacts their total and available token balance display, but they can't do anything about it.
 1. Added TPID to lock_accounts.
 TPID should always be present on transactions expected to be exposed to users to encourgae implementation by wallets.
+1. Added variable fee based on both number of locks and the longest duration.

 #### Pending
 1. Change get_balance
 1. What's the purpose of *Unlockable*, if there is no waiting period?
 If a key is compromised, the attacker just has one extra action to run.
 Or was the assumption that the user would place unlock permission under the conrol of another account/key?
 Maybe better to start periods on first unlock.
 1. accounting of all types locked tokens will be updated whenever transfer or voteproducer.
 Why should we only do it on unlock?
+1. Do we need a fee on unlock?
+1. Do we need a RAM bump on unlock?
+1. Why does unlock require lock ID and amount.
+Shouldn't it jsut unlock all locks?
+1. Should we even allow multiple locks, should there be a max?

 ## Implementation
 * make a new system contract called fio.lock.